Calculus: Differentiation and Its Application

 Conclusions

-• Calculus is not just background math—it’s the engine of statistical theory.
+• Calculus is not just background maths—it’s the engine driving statistical theory.